 Letters of evaluation

 - Up to an additional three letters may be accepted from other sources for inclusion in the application and can be uploaded into CAAPID.
-If relevant, recommendation letters from graduate schools or dentists pertaining to shadowing experience are encouraged.
+If relevant, recommendation letters from graduate schools or dentists pertaining to shadowing experiences are encouraged.

 Transcripts and evaluations